kairoaraujo/PowerAdm/README.md

 ## License

 This software is BSD License.
 Please more details in LICENSE file.

+IMPORTANT:
-IMPORTANT: IBM, PowerVM (a.k.a. vios) are registered trademarks of IBM Corporation in the United States, other countries, or both.
+IBM, PowerVM (a.k.a.
+VIOS), smitty are registered trademarks of IBM Corporation in the United States, other countries, or both.

+VMware, vCenter, vCenter Orchestrator are registered trademarks of VMware Inc in the United States, other countries, or both.